NREL/OpenStudio-ERI/docs/source/hpxml_to_openstudio.rst

 HPXML Fuel Loads
 ****************

-Misc fuel loads can be provided by entering ``FuelLoad`` elements; if not provided, fuel loads will not be modeled.
+Misc fuel loads can be provided by entering ``FuelLoad`` elements.
 Currently only fuel loads specified with ``FuelLoadType='grill'``, ``FuelLoadType='lighting'``, or ``FuelLoadType='fireplace'`` are recognized.
+These less common fuel loads will only be modeled if provided.

 The annual energy consumption (``Load[Units='therm/year']/Value``), ``Location``, ``extension/FracSensible``, and ``extension/FracLatent`` elements are also optional.
 If not provided, they will be defaulted as follows.